szunami/blog-1/2016-11-18-processors-part-two.md

 Current RAM speeds are roughly two to four thousand times slower than CPUs.
-This is why CPU caches exist; when the CPU first asks for a chunk of RAM, the CPU halts and waits for the RAM request to complete.
+This is why CPU caches exist; when the CPU first asks for a chunk of RAM, the CPU halts† and waits for the RAM request to complete.
 This request dumps a chunk of RAM, rather than just the requested cell, into the caches.
 Since studies of programs show that subsequent memory access will likely be to the same cell or near neighbors, the caches provide rapid access to those memory regions until the CPU is done with them, at which point they are written back to RAM.

+> The action that halts the processor is actually an interrupt raised by the
+> memory controller.
+Computers that run a supervisor program such as an
+> operating system will usually react to that interrupt by selecting another
+> unit of work and jumping the processor’s program counter to it.
+This is how
+> essentially all modern computers implement running more than one program per
+> processor.
+{:.bq-info .iso7010 .m006 role="complementary"}

+##### Alignment

 A 64-bit CPU connects to RAM with a 64-bit bus, so RAM access works best when the address being requested is an even multiple of 64 bits.
 Even though CPUs